There are Lavishly Palatable African Restaurants that People have not Heard of Yet

 The Pot Luck Club

 This prestigious restaurant in Cape Town, South Africa is a favorite among tourists as it has already gained 1,777 positive reviews on TripAdvisor.
 So far everyone’s saying that the food taste great here and the service is amazing too!
 Judging from their menu it’s hard to argue that they’re not the premiere restaurant in town, that’s because they are.
 I mean, just imagine yourself in The Pot Luck Club being treated with a variety of their food selection like the pot luck club fish sliders, crispy calamari, beef tataki, smoked beef fillet with black pepper and truffule café au lait, shredded confit duck leg and so many others.
-You’ll certainly be taken aback with the rich offering from their Chef, Luke Dale-Roberts as well as the warm and friendly restaurant staff, who as customers put it, “Our party of four were very well received and made to feel welcome immediately.”
+You’ll certainly be taken aback with the rich offering from their Chef, Luke Dale-Roberts as well as the warm and friendly restaurant staff, who as customers put it, “…very well received and made to feel welcome immediately.”
 Chef Luke Dale-Roberts’ culinary prowess has certainly put The Pot Luck Club Restaurant on the map!
 This truly is one of the best African restaurants.

 Istanbul Kebab and Shawarma Restaurant

 Shawarma and Kebab has taken the world by storm!
-This Turkish food phenomenon started gaining traction around 2008 around Asia as far as I can tell from personal experience, and have spread worldwide due to its amazing taste.
-It’s no coincidence also that the Istanbul Kebab and Shawarma Restaurant that recently opened in Johannesburg, South Africa became known to many locals and tourists alike.
+This Turkish food phenomenon started gaining traction around 2008 in Asia as far as I can tell from personal experience, and have spread worldwide due to its amazing taste.
+It’s no coincidence also that the Istanbul Kebab and Shawarma Restaurant that recently opened in Johannesburg, South Africa became known to many locals and tourists there.
 The restaurant has 13 different cuisines in their menu plus some side dishes and soups including the beef adana kebab (spicy), lamb cubes kebab, beef Shawarma (doner) kebab, chicken fillet kebab, red lentil soup with a splash of fresh lemon juice and more!
 Chef Burhan, a Turkish national, has been a long-time chef too, but he likes to cook Turkish delicacies more than any other dishes, and although the Istanbul Kebab and Shawarma Restaurant only has a meager 15 TripAdvisor reviews from customers, 74% of the respondents gave it a “very good” feedback.
 Not bad for a specialty restaurant!
 This is why we featured it here among the great African restaurants on this list.

 Remember that city that Alexander the Great named after himself?
 Well, it’s all flourishing now and bustling with crowds and commercial buildings, and if you ask me, Alexander would have loved how his city Alexandria has developed.
-The one thing you will like about this city is its bay and Mediterranean cuisine, which brings us to the topic of great restaurants and if there are any in Alexandria.
-Well, the answer to that question is Byblos Restaurant!
-Not to be confused with the Byblos City in Lebanon (Jubayl in Arabic) this restaurant sports a high-end Middle Eastern fare which entices you to a leisurely dinner in a warmly elegant environment accented by an art glass chandelier and a crackling corner fireplace.
+The one thing you will like about this city is its bay and the Mediterranean cuisine, which brings us to the topic of great restaurants and if there are any in Alexandria.
+Well, the answer to that question would most definitely be Byblos Restaurant!
+Not to be confused with Byblos City in Lebanon (Jubayl in Arabic) this restaurant sports a high-end Middle Eastern fare which entices you to a leisurely dinner in a warmly elegant environment accented by an art glass chandelier and a crackling corner fireplace.
 Their menu is sure to impress with cuisines such as the cheese samboussek – fried dough filled with feta cheese, chicken cream soup – chicken, cream and broth, shrimp harra sauce – marinated prawns with tomato-chili sauce served with seafood rice and more delicacies to explore.

 The restaurant sure has an excellent reputation with great reviews from industry experts to customers alike.
 And if it were up to me, I’d give them the Michelin star which they truly deserved.
 If you’re planning to visit Alexandria, Egypt any time soon, then do check out Byblos Restaurant and enjoy your meal from one of the finest African restaurants in the area.